SUNY Maritime College Data & Information Overview

 Freshmen Retention Rate

-How Much Does SUNY Maritime College Cost?overall average net price of SUNY Maritime is $18,413.
+How Much Does SUNY Maritime College Cost?overall average net price of SUNY Maritime College is $20,616.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|